International Workshop and Festival

 Theater of the Future participants are professional and pre-professional performers, directors, teachers, scholars, students and anyone else who is inspired by Michael Chekhov’s technique.
 Sessions are convened based on the passion, inquisitiveness and knowledge of those in attendance.

-THE PAUSE: A Retreat
+THE PAUSE: A Retreat (an alternate options for returning attendees)

 “The most beautiful pauses are those which are the continuation of something, and then the turning point of preparation for something new, a new action.
 Michael Chekhov, Lessons for the Professional Actor